-Band 1 corresponds to marks from 0 to 24.
+Band E1 corresponds to marks from 0 to 24.

-2.5 SCALING FOR THE AUSTRALIAN TERTIARY ADMISSION RANK (ATAR)

-Calculation of the Australian Tertiary Admission Rank (ATAR) is the responsibility of the Technical Committee on Scaling on behalf of the NSW Vice-Chancellors' Committee.
-NESA provides the HSC data (consisting of both the scaled Examination Marks and moderated Assessment Marks) from which the ATARs are calculated, and the Universities Admissions Centre (UAC) then advises individual students of their ATARs.
+2.5 Australian Tertiary Admission Rank (ATAR)

+NESA provides the HSC data (consisting of both the Examination Marks and Assessment Marks) from which the ATARs are calculated, and the Universities Admissions Centre (UAC) then advises individual students of their ATAR.
 The ATAR is a number between 0.00 and 99.95 (with increments of 0.05).
 It provides a measure of overall academic achievement in the HSC, which assists universities in ranking applicants for university selection.